SAP-samples/cloud-extension-sales-middleware/services/README.md

 ![Image](../images/SCP-KymaRuntime.png)

 ### Enablement of Sales Cloud (C4C) on SAP Business Technology Platform
-These are the step to set up Sales Cloud/Cloud for Customer catalog service on BTP.
+These are the step to set up SAP Sales Cloud/Cloud for Customer catalog service on BTP.

 On SAP Business Technology Platform Cockpit under global account.